Next Generation Science Standards: Goal

-The Standards
+Standards

 The Next Generation Science Standards (NGSS) are based on the "Framework K–12 Science Education" that was created by the National Research Council.
 They have three dimensions that are integrated in instruction at all levels.
-The first is core ideas, which consists of specific content and subject areas.
-The second is science and engineering practices.
-Students are expected not just to learn content but to understand the methods of scientists and engineers.
-Specific science and engineering practices that the Framework identifies as essential for all students to learn are identified and described in Appendix F of the Next Generation Science Standards.
+The first dimension is the Disciplinary Core Ideas (the DCIs), which consists of content and concepts specific to four disciplines: Life Science, Earth and Space Science, Physical Science, and Engineering, Technology, and Applications of Science.
+The second dimension is the Science and Engineering Practices (the SEPs), which describe how scientists, engineers, and science students engage in their work of making sense of real-world phenomena and designing solutions to real-world problems.
+The specific elements of the science and engineering practices from the Framework are identified and described in Appendix F of the Next Generation Science Standards.
 These practices are asking questions and defining problems; developing and using models; planning and carrying out investigations; analyzing and interpreting data; using mathematics and computational thinking; constructing explanations and designing solutions; engaging in argument from evidence; and obtaining, evaluating, and communicating information.
-The third is cross-cutting concepts: key underlying ideas that are common to a number of topics.
+The third dimension is the Crosscutting Concepts, which are thinking tools and ideas that span disciplines and are used to bring disciplinary ideas together to explain a phenomenon or to design a solution to a problem.
 The NGSS give equal emphasis to engineering design and to scientific inquiry.
 In addition, they are aligned with the Common Core State Standards by grade and level of difficulty.
-The standards describe "performance expectations" for students in the area of science and engineering.
+The standards describe "performance expectations" for students in the areas of science and engineering.
 They define what students must be able to do in order to show competency.

-An important facet of the standards is that teaching of content is integrated with teaching the practices of scientists and engineers.
-This is a change from traditional teaching, which typically either dealt with these topics separately or didn't attempt to teach practices.
-According to NGSS, it is through the integration of content and practice "that science begins to make sense and allows students to apply the material."
+An important facet of the standards is that learning of content is integrated with doing the practices of scientists and engineers.
+This is a change from traditional teaching, which typically either dealt with these topics separately or did not attempt to teach practices.
+According to the NGSS, it is through the integration of content and practice "that science begins to make sense and allows students to apply the material."